EEX Exchange

 - Ensures that trading processes and pricing are carried out on a fair and manipulation-free basis.

-- Informs the Exchange Council of its activities at the Exchange Council meetings
+- Informs the Exchange Council of its activities at the regular Council meetings

 - Supports various national, European and international authorities, in particular, in the fields of exchange and financial market supervision, energy regulation and competition supervision